khulnasoft-lab/design.khulnasoft.com/doc/pajamas-ui-kit.md

 ### Using Auto Layout

 Components with Auto Layout dynamically resize based on the content within.
 This works well for components that need to maintain padding and spacing.
 With the current Auto Layout capabilities, a good rule of thumb is to use it when the component grows either vertically or horizontally, but not both.
-A button is a good candidate for Auto Layout, because it can resize horizontally based on label length and whether or not icons are included.
+A button is a good candidate for Auto Layout, because it can resize horizontally based on label length, and whether or not icons are included.

 [Using Auto Layout →][figma-docs-auto-layout]